swagger-api/swagger-node/project-skeletons/connect/README.md

-# Skeleton project for Swagger-Node
+# Skeleton project for Swagger